anhhchu/metimur/README.md

 **Note: The query duration is fetched from Query History API and should be consistent with query duration on Databricks monitoring UI**

-## Use Case 2: Generate Data
+## Use Case 2: Generate Synthectic Data based on table schemas

-You want to test Databricks SQL Warehouses performance at different scale factors of TPC Industry benchmark Data.
-Or you want to generate synthetic data based on predefined schema.

-The **advanced** notebook provides a convenient way to:
-1. Generate TPC Data or synthetic data based on different scale factor
-2. Execute queries concurrently using [Databricks SQL Connector](https://docs.databricks.com/en/dev-tools/python-sql-connector.html) and easily benchmark the query duration on Databricks SQL Warehouses
+You want to generate synthetic data based on table schemas, and benchmark the query duration at different concurrency levels on Databricks SQL Warehouses

 ### Setup

 Clone this repo and add the repo to your Databricks Workspace.
 Refer to [Databricks Repo](https://docs.databricks.com/en/repos/repos-setup.html) for instruction on how to create Databricks repo on your own workspace

 1. Open **advanced** notebook on Databricks workspace.
-2. Follow the instruction in the notebook
-3. Click `Run/Run All`
+2. Run each cell in "Set Up" section
+3. Choose `BYOD` in the drop down **benchmarks** widget
+4. Upload your user-defined schema file for each table to the **schemas** folder.
+Follow the example in **schemas/tpch**.
+Schema for each table should follow below pattern:

+    ```json
+    {
+        "table_name": "customer",
+        "rows": 750000,
+        "fields": [
+            {
+                "colName": "c_custkey",
+                "colType": "bigint",
+                "uniqueValues": null,
+                "values": [],
+                "minValue": null,
+                "maxValue": null
+            },
+            {
+                "colName": "c_mktsegment",
+                "colType": "string",
+                "uniqueValues": 5,
+                "values": [
+                    "MACHINERY",
+                    "AUTOMOBILE",
+                    "BUILDING",
+                    "HOUSEHOLD",
+                    "FURNITURE"
+                ],
+                "minValue": null,
+                "maxValue": null
+            }
+        ]
+    }
+    ```

 ### Output